-Surprise rescue of Jamaica coral reefs shows nature can heal
+Coral gardeners bring back Jamaica’s reefs, piece by piece

 Two years later, Walker, who is not involved in running the sanctuary but supports its boundary, says he can see the benefits.
 “It’s easier to catch snapper and barracuda,” he says.
 “At least my great grandkids will get to see some fish.”

-When Columbus landed in Jamaica, he sailed into Oracabessa Bay — today a 20-minute drive from the mouth of the White River.
+When Columbus landed in Jamaica, he sailed into Oracabessa Bay, today a 20-minute drive from the mouth of the White River.

 Oracabessa Bay Fish Sanctuary was the first of the grassroots-led efforts to revive Jamaica’s coral reefs.
 Its sanctuary was legally incorporated in 2010, and its approach of enlisting local fishermen as patrols became a model for other regions.

-“The fishermen are mostly on board and happy — that’s the distinction.
+“The fishermen are mostly on board and happy, that’s the distinction.
 That’s why it’s working,” sanctuary manager Inilek Wilmot says.

 David Murray, head of the Oracabessa Fishers’ Association, notes that Jamaica’s 60,000 fishermen operate without a safety net.
 “Fishing is like gambling, it’s a game.
 Sometimes you catch something, sometimes you don’t,” he says.